tunedev/caliper/docs/source/connectors/fabric-config.md

 - `targetPeers`: string[].
 Optional.
 An array of endorsing peer names as the targets of the transaction proposal.
 If omitted, the target list will be chosen for you and if discovery is used then the node SDK uses discovery to determine the correct peers.
 - `targetOrganizations`: string[].
 Optional.
 An array of endorsing organizations as the targets of the invoke.
 If both targetPeers and targetOrganizations are specified, then targetPeers will take precedence.
 - `channel`: string.
 Optional.
 The name of the channel on which the contract to call resides.
-- `timeout`: number.
-Optional. [**Only applies to 1.4 binding when not enabling gateway use**] The timeout in seconds to use for this request.
-- `orderer`: string.
-Optional. [**Only applies to 1.4 binding when not enabling gateway use**] The name of the target orderer for the transaction broadcast.
-If omitted, then an orderer node of the channel will be automatically selected.

 So invoking a contract looks like the following: